-During the financial year the Trustees re-evaluated the level of free reserves (that is those funds not tied up in fixed assets, designated and restricted funds) required to sustain its operations in the event that some incoming generating activities are curtailed temporarily whilst the charitable activities are continued.
-The trustees now consider that the most appropriate level of free reserves at 31 March 2021 would be 9 months of the group's budgeted expenditure i.e. £3.02M (previously 6 months).
-The actual free reserves at 31 March 2021 were £2.53M being £490k short of the target figure.
+The trustees have forecast the level of free reserves (that is those funds not tied up in fixed assets, designated and restricted funds) required to sustain its operations in the event that some incoming generating activities are curtailed temporarily whilst the charitable activities are continued.
+The trustees consider that the most appropriate level of free reserves at 31 March 2022 would be 9 months of the group's budgeted expenditure i.e. £2.95 million.
+The actual free reserves at 31 March 2022 were £1.85 million being £1.1m (2021: £490K) short of the target figure.
+This deterioration is due to the large payment to the pension fund during the year.